After college, I had NO CLUE how much money I would need every month to feed myself.

 It might mean shopping at different stores, cooking more (and I can help you with that!) and changing your grocery shopping strategy in general.

-If you want to learn how to shave $20 off your next grocery trip, you can download my free guide now and learn all my tips!
+If you want to learn how to shave $20 off your next grocery trip, download Workweek Lunch’s free 3-day meal plan which includes my free grocery guide and learn all my tips!

 2. Test different weekly budgets to find out what’s realistic.